Check out our list of favorite books about crime, sex, and hood affairs

 Set in the projects of Brooklyn, New York, The Coldest Winter Ever is the story of Winter Santiaga (aptly named because she was born during one of New York’s worst snowstorms), the rebellious, pampered teenage daughter of a notorious drug dealer.
 Ricky Santiaga, Winter’s father, has attained substantial wealth through his illegal drug empire and lavishes his wife, Winter, and Winter’s three younger sisters, Porsche, Lexus, and Mercedes, with the best things money can (and cannot) buy.
 Unknown to her father, Winter uses her hustling tricks to get whatever she wants.
 Winter’s world is turned upside down on her 16th birthday, when her father suddenly decides to relocate his family and his growing business to Long Island, but she is determined not to sever ties with the old neighborhood.

-Black Girl Lost by Donald Goines Goines' second novel to make the list actually inspired a Nas song by the same name, and is just as deep and introspective in prose as it is in lyrics.
+Goines’ second novel to make the list actually inspired a Nas song by the same name, and is just as deep and introspective in prose as it is in lyrics.

-Makes Me Wanna Holler by Nathan McCall Nathan McCall's book about his life of crime and how the justice system works against Black people has been read and critiqued by professors and scholar nationwide.
+Nathan McCall’s book about his life of crime and how the justice system works against Black people has been read and critiqued by professors and scholar nationwide.

 Recent statistics from the U.S. Justice Department reveal that black males represent more than half the prison population.
 There are more African-American men in prison serving lengthy sentences, than in college, and a large percentage of these prisoners are unable to read.
 It is quite clear that all high school dropouts, with emphasis on minority youth, are more likely to end up in prison, or worse, dead from street violence and drugs.

 Manchild In The Promised Land by Claude Brown

-Claude Brown, whose 1965 book, "Manchild in the Promised Land” quickly became a best seller, opening up a new world to mainstream audiences with its raw narrative of a boyhood spent among killers, drug addicts and prostitutes.
+“Manchild in the Promised Land” quickly became a best seller, opening up a new world to mainstream audiences with its raw narrative of a boyhood spent among killers, drug addicts and prostitutes.
 Though not published as a memoir, it closely paralleled Mr. Brown’s life in virtually every detail.

 Monster by Sanyika Shakur

 Sanyika Shakur (born Kody Dehjon Scott; November 13, 1963), also known by his former street moniker Monster, is a former member of the Los Angeles gang the Eight Tray Gangster Crips.
 He got his nickname as a 13-year-old gang member when he beat and stomped a robbery victim to death.
 Shakur claimed to have reformed in prison, joined the Republic of New Afrika movement, and wrote an acclaimed autobiography called Monster: The Autobiography of an L.A.
 Gang Member, which was first published in 1993.

 Trick Baby by Iceberg Slim

 Both the street name of White Folks, and the hateful name “Trick Baby” he was often referred to were based upon his interracial heritage.
 He was raised by his black mother, but had the appearance of his white father (who abandoned the family while he was very young).
 He was 6’2” with blond hair and blue eyes, not to mention his white skin.
 But growing up in a black neighborhood, with a black mother, he identified with the black race.
 This caused many hardships, including the hateful name, “Trick Baby.”
 This was because many people assumed he was the progeny of a prostitute who had become pregnant from a white john, or trick.

 Does this one EVEN need an overview??
 If you haven’t read it, you’re slippin’, seriously…

 “The Kang” put his creative writing skills to the test while he was on his most recent “vaction” and along with David Ritz has written a pretty decent book about a man and woman who are raised by the same woman and go through their own maturing process after their matriarch’s untimely death.
 We’ll keep it funky, we’re not done reading this one yet but we’ve talked to several people who seem to thoroughly enjoy it and were surprised at how well it came out.